gnh1201/dnt-yt/README.md

 * If the client requests `application/json`, return JSON (status or play response)
 * (Optional) `oEmbed` / OpenGraph can be added for social previews

-> Note: exact negotiation rules depend on your current `main.py` implementation.
-> The README reflects the intended behavior discussed so far.

 ## Playback model (no ffmpeg)

 DNT-YT downloads **audio and video separately** using yt-dlp and serves them as separate files.